Teahouse-Studios/akari-bot/assets/dirty_words/README.md

 ## Match Display Format

-When text triggers a filter keyword, the original content will not be displayed.
-Instead, it will be replaced with the following tag:
+When text triggers a local filter keyword, it will be replaced with the following tag:

 ```text
 [REDACTED:custom_<Filename>]